Canada PM Trudeau says border will stay closed until US gets handle on COVID-19

 “We will continue to make sure that Canadian safety is top of mind when we move forward.
 We see the cases in the United States and elsewhere around the world, and we need to continue to keep these border controls in place,” Trudeau said in a radio interview Wednesday.

+RELATED: Higgins calls on President Trump to expand family reunification measures at U.S.-Canadian border

+The Canadian government says exemptions to allow for the reunification of extended family members include: those in an exclusive dating relationship for at least 1 year, an adult child, a grandchild, a sibling, half-sibling, or step-sibling, and a grandparent.

 Non-essential international travel into Canada has been banned since March, but with exceptions for trade.
-Trudeau said Canadian citizens can still travel outside the country, but wants them to be aware of the risks involved and how it may affect their access to health care when they travel abroad.
+In a radio interview Wednesday, Trudeau said Canadian citizens can still travel outside the country but wants them to be aware of the risks involved and how it may affect their access to health care when they travel abroad.

 According to a Johns Hopkins University tracker, the U.S. has logged more than 50,000 new cases of COVID-19 in four of the past six days.
 The U.S. had not done that since mid-August.